nightowl886/Patient-Survey/README.md

 ## Key Features

--Data Cleaning: Standardizes hospital identifiers (provider_ccn) and converts date fields into consistent formats.
+- Data Cleaning: Standardizes hospital identifiers (provider_ccn) and converts date fields into consistent formats.

--Latest Record Selection: Uses the row_number() window function to extract the most recent bed count for each hospital.
+- Latest Record Selection: Uses the row_number() window function to extract the most recent bed count for each hospital.

--Data Integration: Merges HCAHPS survey data with hospital bed data by hospital ID, ensuring all patient satisfaction records are preserved.
+- Data Integration: Merges HCAHPS survey data with hospital bed data by hospital ID, ensuring all patient satisfaction records are preserved.

--Visualization Ready: Outputs a table Tableau_File that can be directly used in Tableau for analysis and dashboards.
+- Visualization Ready: Outputs a table Tableau_File that can be directly used in Tableau for analysis and dashboards.

 ---
 ## Data Sources